 It’s About Knowing What To Do Today

-We believe that when it comes to career planning, sooner is better.
+We believe that when it comes to career exploration and development, sooner is better.
 For students, it’s largely uncharted territory.
 We’ve all been there… it’s a time of our lives when there are more questions than answers.
 And sometimes, figuring out which questions are important is the hard part.
-The Explore phase of our career planning features early, ongoing engagement with students that gives them everything they need to make successful transitions from the undergraduate to the post–graduate or professional world.
+The Explore phase of our model features early, ongoing engagement with students that gives them everything they need to make successful transitions from the undergraduate to the post–graduate or professional world.

 There’s another benefit to our approach of connecting with students in their first year: it helps to cast students’ education in a different light by offering a more meaningful, broader perspective to the academic choices they make here.
-This is just one way Bowdoin Career Planning empowers students to achieve their goals.
+This is just one way Bowdoin Career Exploration and Development empowers students to achieve their goals.

 Get All The Tools To Find The Answers